 - Can you brine chicken with regular salt?

 You can actually use any kind of salt you want for brining chicken wings.
 Let it be a regular salt or a kosher salt.
 Anything would do the work.

 However, the quantity will vary.
-The amount of regular salt you should use with 4cups of water will become different when you use kosher salt or other kinds of salt.
+The amount of regular salt you should use with 4 cups of water will become different when you use kosher salt or other kinds of salt.

-- Are its worth brining chicken wings?
+- Is it worth brining chicken wings?

 Indeed, it is.
 Who doesn’t like to have a perfectly seasoned, juicy taste over every bite of their chicken wings?
 This is what brining does to the wings.
-Brining is just that “something is missing” ingredient which turns everything perfect.
+Brining is just that “something is missing” ingredient which makes everything perfect.

 - What is the ratio of salt to water for a brine?

 The primary ratio is one tablespoon of salt into one cup of water or 100gm salt per 250L water.
-It’s better to use a little amount at first, and taste if the saltiness seems fair.
-So that you don’t end up adding too much which you may regret later.
+It’s better to use a little amount at first and taste if the saltiness seems fair so that you don’t end up adding too much, which you may regret later.

 - Can you brine without salt?

-If you want to use a salt-substitute, then it’s okay.
-But brining with no-salt doesn’t work.
+If you want to use a salt substitute, then it’s okay.
+But brining with no salt doesn’t work.
 Because salt is the main ingredient of brine and it is what breaks down the protein of the meat so that it remains moisturized and creates an easy entrance for seasonings.